calliope-project/calliope/doc/_static/math_storage_inter_cluster.rst

 ^^^^^^^

 :yellow:`UPDATED`
-The virtual energy stored by a `supply_plus` or `storage` technology in each timestep of a clustered day.
-Stored energy can be negative so long as it does not go below the energy stored in `storage_inter_cluster`.
+The virtual carrier stored by a `supply_plus` or `storage` technology in each timestep of a clustered day.
+Stored carrier can be negative so long as it does not go below the carrier stored in `storage_inter_cluster`.
 Only together with `storage_inter_cluster` does this variable's values gain physical significance.

 .. container:: scrolling-wrapper